isomerpages/nlb-biblioasia/_oct-to-dec-2011/Imperial Anxieties: The Civilising Mission & Mui Tsai in the British Crown Colonies.md

 On 18 March 1936, Colonial Secretary J.H.
 Thomas appointed Sir Wilfrid Woods, Edith Picton-Turbervill and C.A.
 Willis as members of a Mui Tsai Commission to:

-<center>investigate the whole question of <i>mui tsai</i> in Hong Kong and Malaya and of any surviving practices in those territories of transferring women and children for valuable consideration, whether on marriage or adoption, or in any other circumstances, and to report to the Secretary of State on any legislative or other action which they may consider practicable and desirable in relation to these matters.[^6]</center>
+investigate the whole question of <i>mui tsai</i> in Hong Kong and Malaya and of any surviving practices in those territories of transferring women and children for valuable consideration, whether on marriage or adoption, or in any other circumstances, and to report to the Secretary of State on any legislative or other action which they may consider practicable and desirable in relation to these matters.[^6]

 Thus began the group’s journey to Hong Kong and Malaya in 1936.
 In their tour of the colonies, local officials and prominent members of the Chinese community including the mercantilist Lee Kong Chian were interviewed.
 The Commission report, spanning over 200 pages, would be accompanied by 600 pages of interview transcripts and written responses to a questionnaire.
 A large proportion of the evidence was dedicated to ascertain if the cultural practice of *mui tsai* was an entrenched practice among the Chinese, as well as to determine the structural conditions of abuse, if present.